jeremy-rifkin/cpptrace/README.md

 ## License

-The library is under the MIT license.
+This library is under the MIT license.

+Libdwarf is bundled as part of this library so the code in `bundled/libdwarf` is LGPL.
+If this library is statically linked with libdwarf then the library's binary will itself be LGPL.